There are three basic categories of web hosting you can choose from:

 How to handle DDOS:

-- Make sure your CMS uses caching.
+- Make sure your CMS uses caching, which can help handle large amounts of traffic.
 If you are using Wordpress, EFF recommends the WP Super Cache plugin.
 Drupal has caching built-in.
-This will be for handling large amounts of traffic.

-- If you're getting DDoSed, hopefully your shared hosting provider will help you keep your website up.
+- If you're getting DDoSed, talk to your hosting provider about how to keep your website up.

 - You can set up your website exactly the way you want it.